Many factors can cause a person to wake up with a racing heart, including stress, sleep deprivation, sleep apnea, and changes in blood sugar levels.

 It takes several hours for the body to process large amounts of alcohol, and the effects of drinking in the evening can continue throughout the night and into the morning.

-A nightmare is a disturbing dream.
-Nightmares can cause physical symptoms, such as respiratory difficulties.
+A nightmare is a disturbing dream that can cause physical symptoms, such as respiratory difficulties.
 This may cause a person to wake up with a racing heart.
 They may also experience sweating and shaking.

-Night terrors can also cause a person to wake up feeling panicked and with a racing heart.
+Night terrors can also cause individuals to wake up feeling panicked with a racing heart.

 Narcolepsy is a sleep disorder that